CoolHandSquid/YouTube_Auto_Comment_And_Like/README.md

 (with root permissions) ./YouTube_Auto_Comment_And_Like_Config.py

 -The chromedriver version you download needs to match your version of chrome.
---Check Chrome in browser with chrome://version/
+-Check Chrome in browser with chrome://version/
---If your version is not 86, manually download from https://chromedriver.storage.googleapis.com
+-If your version is not 86, manually download from https://chromedriver.storage.googleapis.com

 -You will probably want a burner google account.